Skillter/SynaxicAPI/scripts/README.md

 ⚠️ **Important:** Cloudflare only shows the private key once.
 Copy it immediately!

+**Note on Multi-Domain Support:** Cloudflare Origin Certificates support Subject Alternative Names (SANs), meaning you can create a single certificate that covers multiple domains.
+When creating your certificate in Cloudflare, specify all the domains you need (e.g., `synaxic.skillter.dev, api.synaxic.skillter.dev`).
+Then when running the setup script, you can list all of them and they'll be automatically configured in Nginx.

 ### Step 2: Configure SSL on Your VPS

 #### Option A: During Initial Setup (Recommended)